5-7 June 2020

 Saturday Party Pass – 15 euro

-A limited number of party passes and Saturday party passes will become available at a later time.
+A limited number of party passes and Saturday party passes will become available.
+Registration has been postponed due to measures concerning the corona virus.

 Olga and Andreas (Sweden)